Field Sobriety Tests

 For persons accused of DUI in California, Field Sobriety Tests are generally used to determine if a person has been driving while intoxicated, and whether or not there is probable cause to arrest the driver for DUI.

 Most drivers are not aware that there are only three recognized field sobriety tests.
-The Standardized Field Sobriety Test (SFST) is a battery of three tests administered and evaluated in a standardized manner to obtain validated indicators of impairment and establish probable cause for arrest.
+The Standardized Field Sobriety Tests (SFST)s are a battery of three tests administered and evaluated in a standardized manner to obtain validated indicators of impairment and establish probable cause for arrest.
 These tests were developed as a result of research sponsored by the National Highway Traffic Safety Administration (NHTSA) and conducted by the Southern California Research Institute.
 A formal program of training was developed and is available through NHTSA to help police officers become more skillful at detecting DUI suspects, describing the behavior of these suspects, and presenting effective testimony in court.
 Formal administration and accreditation of the program is provided through IACP.
 Unfortunately, many officers either did not attend the formal training, or relax the strict standards of the three tests, sometimes adding tests that are not recognized.
 The three tests of the SFST are:

 These tests are administered systematically and are evaluated according to measured responses of the suspect.